PuruVJ/puruvjdev2/src/blog/declaring-undying-love-for-typescript.md

 # Disclaimer

+This isn't an extensive article about TypeScript or a Getting Started with TypeScript.
+This is just me fanboying about it and writing about the features I truly truly love of it.

 I come from a JavaScript and PHP background, so I don't have any statically typed language experience from before like C, Java, or C++.
 Some things that I might find great or magical about TypeScript, might be super normal or even a bit irritating if you're coming from one of these classic typed languages.
 This article is just a huge opinion.
 Opinions differ.
 So I implore you to just ignore that part and move on.

 # What is TypeScript?

 In case you aren't familiar with TypeScript, it simply adds <mark>static type checking</mark> to your code, and that's what makes all the difference in the world.

-Check out this snippet
+Official Definition:

+> TypeScript is a superset developed and maintained by Microsoft.
+It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
+TypeScript is designed for the development of large applications and transcompiles to JavaScript.

 ```js
 function sum(a, b) {